hydroframe/hf_hydrodata/docs/source/index.rst

-Welcome to Hydrodata Documentation
+HydroData
 =======================================
-The HydroData data catalog and associated python library ``hf_hydrodata`` are products of the [HydroFrame project](https://hydroframe.org) and are designed to provide easy access to national hydrologic simulations generated using the National ParFlow model ([ParFlow-CONUS1](https://hydroframe.org/parflow-conus1) and [ParFlow-CONUS2](https://hydroframe.org/parflow-conus2)) as well as a variety of other gridded model input datasets and point observations.
-Some of the datasets provided here are direct observations (e.g. USGS streamflow observations) while other are model outputs or data products (e.g. remote sensing products).
+The HydroData data catalog, associated python functions ``hf_hydrodata``, and API are products of the [HydroFrame project](https://hydroframe.org) and are designed to provide easy access to national hydrologic simulations generated using the National ParFlow model ([ParFlow-CONUS1](https://hydroframe.org/parflow-conus1) and [ParFlow-CONUS2](https://hydroframe.org/parflow-conus2)) as well as a variety of other gridded model input datasets and point observations.
+Some of the datasets provided here are direct observations (e.g. USGS streamflow observations) while other are model outputs (e.g. ParFlow-CONUS2) or data products (e.g. remote sensing products).

 This documentation provides:
 1. Details on all of the datasets and variables that are available in the HydroData catalog